pink-gorilla/webly/README.md

 - keep your npm depeendencies *only* in deps.cljs
 - do NOT create a package.json file!
 - package.json will be auto generated
-- run `lein webly npm-install` and `npm outdated` to see if there are newer versions available

 Add npm dependencies that you want to use into a clojure deps.cljs